 - Management of choking

 - Managing thermal (heat, cold) problems

-For employers it is important to operate with due diligence when selecting a first aid trainer.
+For employers, it is important to operate with due diligence when selecting a first aid trainer.
 Cross the UK first aid training complies with all areas recommended by the HSE of due diligence.
-You are welcome to request further information and to view qualifications of first aid trainers and assessors.
+You are welcome to request further information and to view the qualifications of first aid trainers and assessors on request.